indieweb/wordpress-indieweb/readme.txt

 == Description ==

-Interested in connecting your WordPress site to the [Indieweb](https://indiewebcamp.com/)?
+Interested in connecting your WordPress site to the [IndieWeb](https://indiewebcamp.com/)?
 Let us help you get started.

 == Frequently Asked Questions ==

 = How do I get Started? =

-Indieweb for WordPress is a plugin installer program.
-A Getting Started Guide can be found under Plugins->Indieweb.
+IndieWeb for WordPress is a plugin installer program.
+A Getting Started Guide can be found under Plugins->IndieWeb.

 = What about plugin XYZ? =